 - Post Instagram Stories as often as possible.

 - Publish posts only as often as you can create high-quality, interesting content that your audience loves to engage with.

 Why are so many brands posting more often than normal?

-Brands noticed a significant decline in engagement after the release of Instagram’s new algorithm earlier this year.
+Brands noticed a significant decline in engagement after the release of Instagram’s new algorithm early last year.
 As a result, many of them began posting more often, hoping it would help them get seen.

 That turned out to be a bad idea because:

-- On June 1st, 2018, Instagram revealed (for the first time ever) how its algorithm works.
-It quickly became clear that the quality of your content has far more power than how often you post on Instagram.
+- It quickly became clear that the quality of your content has far more power than how often you post.

-- The July 2 release of their new feature, “You’re All Caught Up,” puts even more pressure on brands to make every post interesting to their audience.
+- The release of the “You’re All Caught Up,” feature puts even more pressure on brands to make every post interesting to their audience

 - TechCrunch reports an upcoming “Do Not Disturb” feature that Instagram and Facebook are prototyping.